chainwikinet/wikijs-yam-content/tech.md

 # Contract Audit

-To help maintain utmost security on the YAM Contracts, the YAM Team [hired](https://twitter.com/peckshield/status/1305576589820747777?s=20) [Peckshield](https://peckshield.com/en) to audit the YAMv3 code.
+To help ensure high security on the YAM Contracts, the YAM Team [hired](https://twitter.com/peckshield/status/1305576589820747777?s=20) [Peckshield](https://peckshield.com/en) to audit the YAMv3 code.

 The full audit report can be found here: